Food Allergy Research & Education

-Food Allergy Research & Education (FARE) is a non-profit organization dedicated to food allergy awareness, research, education, and advocacy.
+Food Allergy Research & Education (FARE) is a non-profit, private organization dedicated to food allergy awareness, research, education, and advocacy.
+FARE's goal is to enhance the lives of people with food allergies by providing support and resources to help them live safe yet productive lives.
+FARE also includes information for people without food allergies, who are looking to not only be respectful of others but also become more educated and gain more awareness regarding healthcare and treatments.
 The organization provides information, programs, and resources about food allergies and anaphylaxis, a severe, potentially life-threatening allergic reaction.
-Working on behalf of more than 32 million Americans who have potentially life-threatening food allergies, FARE’s mission is to improve the quality of life and health of those with food allergies, and to provide hope for the development of new treatments.
+Working on behalf of more than 32 million Americans who have potentially life-threatening food allergies, FARE's mission is to improve the quality of life and health of those with food allergies and to provide hope for the development of new treatments and diagnostics.

-FARE formed in 2012 through the merger of two food allergy patient advocacy organizations: the Food Allergy & Anaphylaxis Network (FAAN), a clearinghouse for food allergy information founded in 1991 by the parent of a child with food allergies, and the Food Allergy Initiative (FAI), founded in 1998 by concerned parents and grandparents who were committed to advancing food allergy research.
-The new organization combined FAAN’s expertise in patient education with FAI’s leadership in research funding.
-As FARE marks its 10th anniversary in 2022, the organization’s donor-supported investments in food allergy research, education and advocacy totaled $100 million.
+FARE formed in 2012 through the merger of two food allergy patient advocacy organizations: the Food Allergy & Anaphylaxis Network (FAAN), a nonprofit organization founded in 1991 by whose goal was to provide information about food allergies during a time when this information was limited and the Food Allergy Initiative (FAI), founded in 1998 by concerned parents and grandparents who were committed to advancing food allergy research.
+The new organization combined FAAN's expertise in patient education and government lobbying with FAI's leadership in research funding.
+As FARE marks its 10th anniversary in 2022, the organization's donor supported investments in food allergy research, education, and advocacy totaled $100 million.